-Water and sewer service can be made available to the site when the applicant extends the water and sewer lines.
-However, certain services and facilities may not have sufficient capacity to provide service for the full build out of the proposed annexation area.
+While water and sewer service can be made available to the annexation area once the applicant or City extends the lines, certain services and facilities may not have sufficient capacity to provide service for the full build out of the proposed annexation area.
 Development, however, is expected to occur in phases allowing for the construction of utility infrastructure over time.